When you open a Lifetime ISA there are some rules around how, when and what you can withdraw this money for.

 How the charge is calculated

-The government withdrawal charge is only applied to the amount you withdraw.
-This will normally be charged at 25%, but for withdrawals between 6 March 2020 and 5 April 2021 it will be reduced to 20%.
+The government withdrawal charge only applies to the amount you withdraw.
+This is charged at 25%.

-Where the full 25% government withdrawal charge applies, as well as returning the 25% government bonus, you'll also lose some of your own savings and will receive back less than you deposited into the account.
+This means as well as returning the 25% government bonus, you'll also lose some of your own savings and will receive back less than you paid in.

-An example of how each of the government charges is calculated
+An example of how the government charge is calculated

 Actions |